futurecolors/fc-toolbelt/README.rst

 Make sure you have sufficient permissions:

     * sudo access is required
-    * mysql access is required
+    * mysql access is required (.my.cnf)
+    * all api tokens got to have sufficient permissions

 Usage
 -----